Eagle Scout Process

 The steps required to advance from Life Scout to Eagle Scout can seem to be confusing and difficult, but the process is actually very well structured.
 There are a series of steps to be followed, outlined in the files and guides below.
 Simply download each item, follow the instructions, and let us know if you have any questions!

-- Eagle Scout Rank Application No. 512-728– This application must be used with applying for the Eagle Scout award.
+This is available already filled out from Scoutbook, Under Reports, and Eagle Application, This application must be used when applying for the Eagle Scout award.
+If you do not have access to Scoutbook.
 You must download this file to a hard disk and open it in Adobe Acrobat Reader.

 Life to Eagle Process Presentation – for parents, unit leaders, and Scouts